-Once considered as a magic potion, dill oil is an essential oil that does wonder for all ages: from babies who suffer colic to mothers who want to increase their milk production.
+Once considered as a magic potion, dill oil is an essential oil that does wonders for all ages, from babies who suffer colic to mothers who want to increase their milk production.
 In this article, I’ll discuss about the many uses and benefits of dill oil.

 What Is Dill Oil?

-In the olden times, Romans applied dill oil topically before charging into battle because they believed that it can reduce nervousness and stress.
-It was also believed that the oil can protect against witchcraft and can be used as an ingredient for love potions.1
+In the olden times, Romans applied dill oil topically before charging into battle because they believed that it could reduce nervousness and stress.
+It was also believed that the oil can protect against witchcraft as well as used as an ingredient for love potions.1

-Today, dill oil is known for its versatility; it has a number of properties ranging from antioxidant, antifungal, to antibacterial.
+Today, dill oil is known for its versatility; it has a number of properties ranging from antioxidant and antifungal to antibacterial.
 This essential oil is usually used for digestive support, specifically for indigestion or constipation.2

 There are two types of dill oil: dill seed oil and dill weed oil.
-The former is obtained from the mature seeds through steam distillation of the mature seeds, and the latter is obtained from the herbs through steam distillation of fresh herbs.
+The former is obtained from the mature seeds through steam distillation, and the latter is obtained through steam distillation of fresh herbs.